LattePandaTeam/Docs/docs/content/mu_edition/hsio_multiplexing.md

 With the default BIOS configuration, for REFCLK outputs that lack dedicated CLKREQ pins:

 - **REFCLK 0 & 2:** The clock output is enabled automatically once the system detects a device presence on the corresponding PCIe lane.
-The mapping between clock and lane is provided [in the following section](hsio_multiplexing.md#clock-to-lane-mapping).
+The mapping between clock and lane is provided in the following table.

 - **REFCLK 1:** The clock output is always enabled regardless of a device's presence.

-### **Clock-to-Lane Mapping**
+## **Clock-to-Lane Mapping**

 The BIOS defaultly defines a specific binding between the PCIe Clock Outputs (REFCLK) and PCIe Data Lanes (HSIO).